sgc-kn/platform/README.md

 ## Open Source

-This project is pronsored by the [Smart City grant program](https://www.smart-city-dialog.de/ueber-uns/modellprojekte-smart-cities) in Germany.
+This project is spronsored by the [Smart City grant program](https://www.smart-city-dialog.de/ueber-uns/modellprojekte-smart-cities) in Germany.
-This grant program mandates that all software components—whether deployed as-in, modified, or written anew—are open source.
+This grant program mandates that all software components—whether deployed as-is, modified, or written anew—are open source.

 ## Stack

-The heart of our data platform is a managed instance of [Hypertegrity's Urban Data Space Platform (UDSP)](https://www.hypertegrity.de/urban-data-space-platform/).
+Our data platform is based on a managed instance of [Hypertegrity's Urban Data Space Platform (UDSP)](https://www.hypertegrity.de/urban-data-space-platform/).
 We use the following features and components:
 - [Keycloak](https://www.keycloak.org/) to manage identities and access of internal and external participants.
 - Data is  compartmentalized in various *"data spaces"*, each with their own access rules.